 Avoid Stress: Wouldn’t it be great if you could just avoid stressors?
 The good news is that in many cases, you can.
 You just have to do it.
 If a relationship is very stressful, maybe it’s time to get out of it, or, at least, avoid situations in the relationship that tend to become stressful.
 If it’s work that’s stressing you out, maybe it’s time to look for another job, or, at least, talk to your boss about the sources of stress and find out if they can help.
 Maybe you can get some of the most stressful tasks off your plate.
 Most importantly, learn to say “no” to tasks that aren’t part of your job description.
 And if you have chores and other home related tasks that need doing, remember that the modern gig economy has many people who are prepared to take on those tasks, often for a reasonable fee.

 Alter the Situation: If keeping your feelings closed up is contributing to your stress, maybe it’s time to let those feelings out.
 Also, ask other people to open up, too.
 Often this will reveal what matters to everyone in a situation so you can find a less stressful solution for everyone.
+People can’t make changes for you if they don’t know what matters to you.
 Make time for rest, relaxation, and recreation.
 Remember that these are important opportunities to recharge your batteries and they’ll make you more efficient overall.
 Which will let you clear out your tasks so that you can feel less stressed.

 Adapt: It takes two to tango.
 When it comes to stress, part of the cause is the event, but part of it is your response.
 If you can learn to change your response to events, you can often make them less stressful.
+Try to adopt better time management techniques to help you get a hold on your to do list.
 Look at events in context–and always remember to be grateful for the good and not just upset by the bad.
 Learn to not sweat the small stuff, as the man says.
 Realize when you’re holding yourself to unrealistic standards and learn to let “good enough” be good enough when it’s the best you can manage.

 Accept: Don’t forget that you can’t control everything, and trying to control it will make you unnecessarily stressed.
 People make mistakes–even you–and there’s nothing you can do about it once it’s done.
 Forgive people their mistakes (even yourself), and learn to move on.
+However, it’s also important to learn from your mistakes so that you can do better next time.
 Remember that challenges are opportunities, too, and try to make lemonade when you have to.

 Many of us today live an unhealthy lifestyle, which can contribute to stress.
 Too much sugar and caffeine can cause us to soar and crash emotionally, both of which can be stressful.
 Alcohol can be a short-term stress reliever, but in the long run it can make things worse.